 - Request that additional tax of $4.00 per week be withheld on line 6.
 If the pay period is two weeks, request that $8.00 be withheld instead.

 - Do not claim Exempt withholding status on line 7.

 These instructions restrict a nonresident alien’s filing status, generally limit the number of allowable exemptions, and require additional tax to be withheld because a nonresident alien cannot claim the standard deduction.Students and business apprentices from India.

-Students and business apprentices who are eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty can claim additional withholding allowances on line 5 for the standard deduction and their spouses.
-They can claim an additional withholding allowance for each dependent not admitted to the United States on F-2, J-2, or M-2 visas.
+Students and business apprentices who are eligible for the benefits of Article 21(2) of the USA-India Income Tax Treaty can claim additional withholding allowances on line 5 for the standard deduction and their spouses.
+They can claim an additional withholding allowance for each dependent not admitted to the USA on F-2, J-2, or M-2 visas.
 Also, they do not have to request additional withholding on line 6.

 Reporting requirements for wages and withheld taxes.